SamSamhuns/financial_utility_applications/README.md

 ## Running the scripts

-Individual instructions for running the utility scripts are also present inside each script.
+All scripts are in the `src` file.
+Individual instructions for running the utility scripts are also present inside each python file.

 In Unix, Linux and other BSD based systems, use the following command in the bash shell to ensure python file is exeutable.
 ```